Glossary of employee benefits and healthcare terms

 Retention rate

 An employee retention rate shows organizations how effective their retention strategies are.
 A high retention rate correlates with higher employee morale.
-Standard retention rates are anywhere from 70%-85%, but they vary but industry and location.
+Standard retention rates are anywhere from 70%-85%, but they vary by industry and location.
 Subtract the number of terminated or lost employees from the total number of employees for that period.
 Divide this number by the number of employees at the beginning of the time period and multiply by 100 to get your retention rate.

 For more information, see our article.